Migrate to Wrangler

 4. Export the file

 Custom column names?
-Wrangler's column mapping screen lets you manually assign each column during import.
+Wrangler's column mapping screen lets you manually assign each column during import, and you can save the mapping as a preset for future projects.

 Prepare Reference Photos (Optional)